 All in all, it is imperative that damaged manhole covers are replaced as soon as possible as they can be a serious safety hazard for pedestrians, cyclists and motorists.

 As detailed in the infographic, you have a choice of three main materials, which each have its own advantages.
 Traditionally speaking, cast and ductile iron have been the material of choice due to their range of sizes and loading capacities, in some cases up to 90 tonnes; therefore, they are ideal for roads and loading docks that are frequently used by vehicles.

 Galvanised steel covers are light, easy to install and have a loading capacity of up to 17 tonnes.
 Once again, Galvanised steel covers are ideal for roads that are used frequently by lighter vehicles.

-If the plastic inspection chamber is deeper than 1.2m, it’s imperative for safety purposes that a reducer is incorporated to reduce the opening 350mm.
-You should always double check the frame and manhole cover you plan to purchase fits with the relevant manufacturers’ inspection chamber.
+If the plastic inspection chamber is deeper than 1.2m, it’s imperative for safety purposes that a reducer is incorporated to reduce the opening to 350mm.
+You should always double-check that the frame and manhole cover you plan to purchase fit with the relevant manufacturers’ inspection chamber.

 Manhole Cover options

 There are two main types of covers to choose from.
 Standard manhole covers and recessed/ internal manhole covers.

 Recessed manhole covers and frames are metal trays that allow you to lay a variety of slabs or block paving.
 They are easily attainable and eliminate the need for galvanised steel covers, therefore, they are ideal for patios and block paving; why ruin beautiful patterns and that chic look you love!?
 Internal manhole covers can also be utilised for use in an extension, garage or conservatory.
 This incorporates a double seal to ensure no odour escapes.